 Why practice financial minimalism?

 It’s important to practice financial minimalism so that you have peace of mind for your future.
-We all know that the stresses of financial burden can have a detriment affect on our health.
+We all know that financial stress can have a detriment affect on our health.

-By getting your spending under control and reducing your debt – whether it be credit cards, loans – you may be on the right track to reducing your expenses and reaching a place where you are living within your means.
+By getting your spending under control and reducing your debt – whether it be credit cards or loans – you may be on the right track to reducing your expenses and reaching a place where you’re living within your means.

 Practicing financial minimalism is about more than just getting your spending under control.
 It’s also about reducing the number of things you feel you need to live “the good life” so that you can focus more on what makes your life meaningful and less on material goods.
 Your health, relationships, passions, and contributions are all more important than anything money can buy.